marcelotto/magma/docs.magma/artefacts/final/texts/Magma User Guide/article/Magma User Guide - Creating and Understanding Magma Artefacts (article section).md

 ### Description of the 'Example' project ![[Project#Description|]]
 ```

-Besides to artefact-specific content in the "System prompt" section, you will notice its structure is very similar to the prompt shown in the previous page about "Custom prompts", but has some notable differences:
+You should notice its structure is very similar to the prompt shown in the previous page about "Custom prompts", but has some notable differences:

 - In the YAML frontmatter, the properties `magma_artefact` and `magma_concept` have been added, which specify the artefact type and link to the concept document.
 - The **Generated results** now contains a dedicated link to the final artefact version document.
-- The **Actions** buttons now also has an update button, which you can use to regenerate the prompt.
-Although transcluded content is displayed automatically, it is sometimes necessary to regenerate the prompt (for example when source code, which is included for some artefact prompts, was modified, like for moduledocs), which can be done with this button or the `Mix.Tasks.Magma.Prompt.Update` Mix task .
+- The **Actions** buttons now also have an update button, which you can use to regenerate the prompt.
+Although transcluded content is displayed automatically, it is sometimes necessary to regenerate the prompt (for example when source code, which is included for some artefact prompts, was modified, like for moduledocs), which can be done with this button or the `Mix.Tasks.Magma.Prompt.Update` Mix task.
+- The "System prompt" section transcludes a section of the respective artefact type config document, which can be adapted to your specific needs.
+In the case of the README artefact type it contains a template for the README to be generated, which uses the fields of the form in the README artefact section in the concept document seen above.
+- The "Context knowledge" section now includes a lot more transclusions from additional config documents, which allows you to compose the necessary knowledge more granular.
+After the "Context knowledge" section from the general `Magma.system.config` document that is always transcluded, we now see the following additional "Context knowledge" section transclusions:
+	- from a config document for the matter type of the concept, in this case of the `Project` subject matter, the `Project.matter.config` document,
+	- from a config document for the artefact type, in this case of a `Readme` artefact, the `Readme.artefact.config` document,
+	- and finally, the "Context knowledge" section from the concept document above.

 The artefact prompt can be executed in the same way as described in the "Custom Prompts and Prompt Execution" section of this guide.
 You may need to execute the prompt multiple times until you're satisfied with the result.